 Marijuana is one of the most abused drugs in the United States, with over six million people struggling with a marijuana use disorder (MUD), according to the National Institute of Health (NIH).
-However, many people do not seek marijuana addiction treatment.
-Understanding the signs and dangers of marijuana abuse is the first step in getting a loved one help.
+However, many people do not seek help for types of addiction, such as marijuana.
+Understanding the signs and dangers of marijuana abuse is the first step in getting help for a loved one.

 At Eagle Creek Ranch Recovery in Nampa, Idaho, our facility offers comprehensive addiction treatment programs to help people and their loved ones who are struggling with the cycle of addiction to various substances successfully recover.